hasura/ndc-rest/README.md

 </details>

-`RestSingleOptions` object type is added to existing operations (findPets).
+`HttpSingleOptions` object type is added to existing operations (findPets).
 API consumers can specify the server to be executed.
 If you want to execute all remote servers in sequence or parallel, `findPetsDistributed` function should be used.

 ## License

-REST Connector is available under the [Apache License 2.0](./LICENSE).
+HTTP Connector is available under the [Apache License 2.0](./LICENSE).